List of Army Wives characters: Holly Truman

-Holly Truman (portrayed by Elle McLemore) is the wife of Private Tim Truman.
-She is one of younger ones of the Army wives, having married Tim at age eighteen.
-She is introduced in the second episode of Season 7 when she comes to The Hump Bar in hopes of selling her apple pies.
+Holly Truman (portrayed by Elle McLemore) is the wife of (PFC) Tim Truman.
+She is the youngest of the Army Wives, having married Tim at age eighteen.
+She is introduced in the second episode of Season 7 when she comes to The Hump Bar in hopes of selling her pies.
 Roxy, who was in town for Claudia Joy's funeral, visits her and realizes that Holly is having difficulty as this was her first deployment as an Army wife and had baked incessantly to cope.
-Holly eventually befriends the other wives.
+When Gloria gets divorced from her husband Hector, she moves in with Holly becoming her roommate.

+Holly and Tim met in high school when she was a cheerleader and Tim was the mascot.
+Shortly after graduating high school, Tim enlisted into the Army and they were P.C.S'd Permanent Change of Station to Fort Marshall.
+She becomes a waitress at The Hump Bar to help Gloria out.

+At the end of Season 7, Tim has problems with PTSD when he comes home from Afghanistan and ends up choking Holly while in his sleep leaving a mark on her neck.
+Holly gets closer to the other Army Wives and Tim finally gets help for his PTSD with counseling.